Chapter 10: The Artist

 “So those sculptures of yours… and that cocoon… are they made of Frayling?”

 “If only I could afford such luxuries!
 I create art based on the kindness of the Monarch’s armies.”
 Mane continues, “The soldiers, they like my work and give me the scraps and remains of their hunts such as the Tree Ghauls, Dirtborne, and everything else with a pulse.
 With those I create my sculptures.”
-Mane says pridefully.
+Mane says proudly.

 “Everything made beyond the forest is my work alone.
 To honour the true god, The God of Sculpture.”